 If this is your first time using PaperCut or you received an “invalid user” error, this will get your account registered.

 Use this link to check your account balances, upload a document for printing, view your transaction history, view recent print jobs, or view any print jobs pending release

 Use this link for quick information on setting up PaperCut on your smartphone, tablet, or laptop.

 PaperCut allows for remote and on-site printing at all MCDL locations through the Web, by email, from our computers or directly from a personal device.

 Where are copiers located?

-Color Copy/Print service is available in all our Branches.
-Copies may be made for $.10 per page for black and white or $.50 for color.
+Color Copy/Print service is available in all locations.
+Black and white copies/prints are $.10 per page or $.20 a page for 11X17.
+Color copies/prints are $.50 per page or $1.00 for 11X17.
 Copy machines do not make change.
 The funds you load on your account are not refundable.
 There are additional B/W release stations in the Medina and Brunswick branches.

 How do you use PaperCut?

 Log into one of the library’s public computers and send a print job to the Black & White or Color printer

 From your personal computer, at home or in the library